-- You can vary the amount of butter, and the degree to which you brown it.
+I prefer to brown the butter to a nut brown, but feel free to vary the amount of butter, and the degree to which you brown it.
 All will affect the flavor.

-- I’ve called for toasting the crumbs before throwing into the browned butter.
+This recipe calls for toasting the crumbs before throwing into the browned butter.
 Alternatively you can move them from the food processor directly into the browned butter, and toast them in the pan.
 Either way will take approximately the same length of time.

 - Place the bread cubes into the bowl of a food processor fitted with a blade.
 Whirl it like crazy until you've reached the size breadcrumb you prefer.